 Nord Sound Manager is an essential application for any Nord Stage 4 owner, which allows for accessing, altering and backing up content within the various memory areas on the Nord Stage 4.
+Since version 9 the application also provides direct access to the Nord Piano Library and Nord Sample Library, enabling download of sounds directly from the online libraries to the instrument.
 These are some of the common tasks performed through the Nord Sound Manager: